ozdemirozcelik/pairs-api/README.md

 To enable PostgreSQL in your Heroku account:
 - go to Resources in your Heroku account and install 'Heroku Postgres'
-- go to Settings->Config Vars and you will see 'DATABASE_URL'
+- go to Settings->Config Vars
 - copy 'DATABASE_URL' value which should look like 'postgres://sdfyebdbfbf..'
 - add a new system variable 'DATABASE_URL_SQLALCHEMY' and paste the value
 - change 'postgre' to 'postgresql' and save, it should look like: 'postgresql://sdfyebdbfbf..'